provineet/stacker-plugin-cli/README.md

     └── blocks                          '(gutenberg blocks files)'
 ```

-## ⚡️ Installation Options
+## ⚡️ Begin Installation

-- Install for Docker Compose
-- Install for wpLocal
-- Install with xdebug configured
-- Install for PHPUnit configured

-### ⚡️ Install to use Docker Desktop Client as development enviroment
+### ⚡️ Create a fresh plugin in your plugin's folder

+In your terminal window; cd to your plugin development folder 'wp-content/plugins/' and run the below given npx command:

 $ `npx stacker-plugin-cli`

+You will be asked a few questions to generate & configure your plugin files, answer them correctly and a fresh WordPress plugin boilerplate will be generated inside your current working directory (which usually, should be your wp-content/plugins) folder.

+$ `npm run start`

+Start your development environment to watch changes in your PHP, Js, and SCSS files.

+$ `composer run phpcs`

+To sniff your plugin's php files for WordPress coding standards.

+$ `composer run phpcbf`

+To fix WordPress coding standards errors within your plugin's directory.

+## ⚡️ Installation Configuration Options Available

+In the CLI questions you will be asked to pick these options to generate the plugin files depending on your development:

-From the options select Docker Compose as your development enviroment and rest will be taken care of by the generator.
+1. <u>Installation with Docker Compose</u> : Choose Docker Compose as your development environment.
+2. <u>Installation to be used with WP Local (<https://localwp.com>)</u> : Choose WPLocal as your development environment.
+3. <u>Installation with xdebug configured</u> : From the options select 'Yes' for configuring xdebug.
+4. <u>Installation with PHPUnit configured</u> : From the options select 'Yes' for configuring PHPunit.

-### ⚡️ Install to use wpLocal as development enviroment
+### ⚡️ How to run php tests?

 $ `npx stacker-plugin-cli`

-From the options select wpLocal as your development enviroment and rest will be taken care of by the generator.

-### ⚡️ Install to configure xdebug for php debugging & VSCode IDE

-$ `npx stacker-plugin-cli`

-From the options select 'Yes' for configuring xdebug and rest will be taken care of by the generator.

-### ⚡️ Install to configure PHPUnit for PHP Unit testing

-$ `npx stacker-plugin-cli`

-From the options select 'Yes' for configuring PHPunit and rest will be taken care of by the generator.

-Once the plugin is installed run PHP tests by running below command in your generated plugin's folder:
+Run PHP tests by running below command in your generated plugin's folder:

 $ `composer run test`